By Clara Martens Avila

 A Brief History of Computers #1

 This is the first of a three-part series on the history of computers made by Qlouder.
-The goal is to give people more of an idea on why technologies are the way they are nowadays.
-This time: the first computers and why we program the way we do.
-The next installment will be on the history of AI, and the last one on the history of cloud computing.
+The goal is to give an idea on why computers are the way they are nowadays.
+This time: what makes a machine a computer?

 What makes a computer a computer?

 The year was 1837 and a man named Charles Babbage had an idea.

 Charles lived in the middle of the industrial revolution.
 Factories were emerging left and right, and Charles had the particular luck of being a mathematician with a mechanical mind.
 At the time he had spent years building this advanced mechanical calculator, and it was during the work on this “Difference Engine” that an idea struck him.

 Machines at the time were built with a very clear purpose.
 If you wanted a machine to add numbers you would build a mechanism that would do just that.
 If you wanted to do subtraction on top of that, you’d have to build mechanisms for that too or a whole new machine altogether; you had to spell out what the computer had to do in gears, step by step.
 And that’s what got Babbage thinking.
 Every instruction had to build into the machine for it to fulfill its purpose, but what if instead the instructions came from outside?

 Babbage started thinking of a machine that wouldn’t be “hard-coded”.
 A machine that wasn’t built for one process, but could execute several processes depending on the instructions given to it.
 The sets of instructions would be written in punched cards that could be changed, and so you would have the machine multiply with one card and do divisions with another.
 It was, in a way, the same idea another man named Alan Turing would expand on exactly 100 years later.
 At its core the idea was quite simple, but this thought laid the first foundation for what would one day become a computer.